 For Active beachgoers: Narragansett Town Beach

-There was a pulse to Narragansett—alive with locals, surfers, and kids racing the tide.
-The boardwalk buzzed, but somehow it never felt too much.
-Standing with my feet in the surf, watching the waves roll in like steady applause, it struck me that this was Rhode Island at its most iconic.
+Narragansett Town Beach was alive with locals, surfers, and kids playing frisbee.
+The boardwalk buzzed.
+Standing with my feet in the surf, watching the waves roll in, it struck me that this was Rhode Island at its most iconic.

 What I Loved Most: The surfers, lined up and waiting, silhouetted against the horizon.
-It felt like watching a dance choreographed by the ocean.
+I took a walk on the shore and was already planning when to make a second trip.

 Narragansett Town Beach At a Glance